morganestes/CalendarHangout/README.md

 Because of that, if you really want to automate it, you'll need to do so via launchctl.

-So, edit the `com.yeraze.hangoutFix.plist` file here to reflect the directory of where you placed the newly corrected hangoutFix.py script.
+So, edit the `com.yeraze.hangoutFix.plist` file here to reflect the directory of where you placed the newly corrected hangoutFix.py script, and the calendar ID/email to use.
 Then:

+* `ln -s com.yeraze.hangoutFix.plist ~/Library/LaunchAgents`
 * launchctl load com.yeraze.hangoutFix.plist
 * launchctl start com.yeraze.hangoutFix

 That should start off the job.
-After that one completes, it should start another every 24 hours!
+After that one completes, it should start another every 4 hours!

 *Note* If you get a strange error like:
 ```